How to Get an Agent’s Attention

 6. Do compare it to similar novels

-Of course, every book is different.
-But every book has at least aspects that can compare to others, whether it’s the theme, style or genre.
-If there is a novel that is comparable – in terms of genre and plotline, say – and has been successful, do reference it.
-Be specific in your comparison – e.g. “would appeal to readers of coming-of-age novels like Hot Milk and Sweetbitter” / “fantasy elements similar to Game of Thrones but in a futuristic setting” / “an historical novel exploring the politics and intrigues of court life, like Wolf Hall”.
+Make a note of the kinds of books you can imagine your own book sitting beside – anything comparable in theme, style, genre or subject – and try to include them in your pitch.
+This is a really helpful way to help your reader envisage your book.
+Be specific in your comparison – e.g. “this would appeal to readers of coming-of-age novels like Hot Milk and Sweetbitter” / “fantasy elements similar to Game of Thrones but in a futuristic setting” / “historical novel exploring the politics and intrigues of court life, like Wolf Hall”.

 7. Do stick to a word count, if it is requested

-Unless they ask for it, don’t send the whole manuscript.
-If they like what they read, they’ll ask to see the whole thing.
+If your agent likes what they read, they’ll ask to see the whole thing.